rails/rails/guides/source/active_record_validations.md

 end
 ```

-WARNING: Note that some databases are configured to perform case-insensitive
+WARNING: Some databases are configured to perform case-insensitive
 searches anyway.

 A `:conditions` option can be used to specify additional conditions as a